sablier-labs/v1-docs/protocol/faq/known-issues.md

 sidebar_position: 6
 ---

-There are several known issues with the current version of Sablier, v1.1.
+There are several known issues with the current version of the protocol, Sablier v1.1.
 These will all be fixed in a future version, Sablier v2.

 ### Start Time